MicrosoftDocs/well-architected/well-architected/saas-isv/data.md

 	If you don't have the business justification for using multiple data stores, then focus your efforts on one or a small number of data stores.

-- **Use what you know, and invest in it.** If your team already has expertise with a specific data store, it's better to use that data store instead of investing in learning new skills.
+- **Use what you know, and invest in it.** If your team already has expertise with a specific data store, it's often better to use that data store instead of investing in learning new skills.
 Data stores and platforms are complex, and design decisions can be difficult to reverse.

 	However, keep the potential growth in mind.
 If your current data store no longer meets your requirements, choose a data store that can enhance your solution's performance, resiliency, security, and operational efficiency.
 It should also help your team deepen their expertise.